sebasttti/alpine-crud/README.md

 ### Initial Steps

+After copying the repo, copy the file called credentials.example.php into a file called credential.php, where you put the access info of your DataBase

-After copying the repo, install the database and the table in your localhost (file attached in add.sql).
+Install the database and the table in your localhost (file attached in add.sql).

 Make sure your api works by calling it without any GET or POST parameter, it must return the first employee.